thepowersgang/mosslang/DESIGN_NOTES.md

 - NULL pointers?
   - Could just have `0` coerce to nullptr

+- IDEA: Have an unsized array type and don't treat pointers as arrays like C does
+  - Pointer arithmatic is still "allowed", but indexing requires an array type?

 ## Option: Just make this C with rust syntax
 - No slices, no generics.
   - Generics open a lot of questions